What does a HVAC Maintenance Technician do?

 - Minimum of 2-3 years of experience in HVAC maintenance and repair.

-- Strong knowledge of HVAC systems, equipment, and best practices.
+- Strong understanding of HVAC systems, controls, and troubleshooting techniques.

 Is becoming a HVAC Maintenance Technician a good career path?